Trello: Project management tool pricing page example includes calculator

-But there's one thing that upsets me even more than this — when a business has a website where I can't find anything about pricing.
-Or worse, when they have a pricing page, where my only option is to contact them for a quote.
+What's one thing that can easily make the shopping experience worse?
+When a business has a website where you can't find anything about pricing.
+Or worse, when they have a pricing page, where your only option is to contact them for a quote.

-But what does a great pricing page look like?
-And how can you have a great pricing page if you have a product or service with variable or complex pricing factors?
+But what do successful pricing pages look like?
+And how can you have a great pricing page if you have a product or service with variable or complex pricing strategy?
 Those are great questions, and I have fantastic news!

 Those are the exact questions we're going to answer together by examining the following rockstar pricing page examples.

-The ability to toggle between annual pricing and monthly pricing
+The ability to toggle between annual and monthly pricing options

-A comprehensive features comparison table between pricing tiers
+A comprehensive pricing table with key features between tiers

 A lengthy FAQ section with the most common questions they get about cost